-Unified Funding Agency (UFA) - An eligible applicant selected by the CoC to apply for a grant for the e Continuum, which can carry out the duties in 24 CFR § 578.11(b) HUD approves and to which HUD awards a g ĤHÀ
+Unified Funding Agency (UFA) - An eligible applicant selected by the CoC to apply for a grant for the entire Continuum, which can carry out the duties in 24 CFR § 578.11(b) HUD approves and to which HUD awards a grant.

-EXHIBIT 1: 2022 COC PROGRAM NEW APPLICATION PACKAGE CHECKLIST/COVER SHEET AND INSTRUCTIONS CERTIFICATION
+EXHIBIT 1: 2022 COC PROGRAM RENEWAL APPLICATION PACKAGE CHECKLIST/COVER SHEET AND INSTRUCTIONS CERTIFICATION

-Except where noted, all agencies applying for HUD 2022 CoC New Program Competition funds must complete and submit all items listed below.
+Except where noted, all agencies applying for HUD 2022 CoC Program Competition renewal funds must complete and submit all items listed below.

-Order Item Check CoC New Project Application Package Checklist/ Cover Sheet and Instructions Certification signed and dated Copy of New Project Application from eSnaps Applicants must complete their Applicant Profile in eSnaps Applicants must complete eSnaps application (HUD's online application system) when it becomes available Applicant must export the completed eSnaps application as a PDF and submit it with the application package Applicant must email a copy of the Application to CSD- COCNOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the Palm Beach County Division of Human Services (HSCA) and Homeless and Housing Alliance (HHA) expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring.
-Match Documentation Form A 25% cash or in-kind match is required for all budget components except leasing.
+Order Item Check CoC Program Renewal Application Package Checklist/Cover Sheet and Instructions Certification signed and dated Copy of Renewal Application from eSnaps Applicants must complete their Applicant Profile in eSnaps.
+Applicants must complete the eSnaps application (HUD's online application system) when it becomes available.
+Applicant must export the completed eSnaps application as a PDF and submit it with the application package in SAMIS Applicant must email a copy of the Application to CSD- COCNOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the HSCA and HHA expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring. - Match Documentation Form • A 25% cash or in-kind match is required for all budget components except leasing.
 Match is required for all projects.
 The matching agency must complete the CoC Match Documentation Form on their letterhead or provide a match letter related directly to the project application.
 Below outlines the details that must be included in the letter documenting the match.
 Match may be cash or in-kind goods or property.
 Letters must meet the following criteria: Be on letterhead from the organization providing the contribution Contain the cash amount or dollar value of the in-kind contribution.
-Contain the specific date the contribution will be made available and the period during which the contributions will be available.
-Contain the name of the applicant agency to which the contribution is being given.
+Contain the specific date the contribution will be made available and the period during which the contributions will be available. • Contain the name of the applicant agency to which the contribution is being given.
 Contain the specific grant name and the fiscal year.
+Contain a description of the goods/services that will be provided (for in-kind contributions) or a description of